raulpedrotti/Miscellaneous/README.md

     - MatLab
     - Python
     - Overleaf
+    - VerilogA
     - C/C++
     - A little bit of TCL
-    - A little bit of Spice language
+    - A little bit of Spice